Splash, Suntan And Snorkel Key Largo At Upper Keys Beaches

 Upper Keys beaches start with the Key Largo beaches and go down to Islamorada FL.

-You'll find that there are some terrific beaches in Key Largo and Islamorada to spend the day.
+You'll find there are some terrific beaches in Key Largo FL and Islamorada where you can easily spend the day.

-Whether you're snorkeling Key Largo, picnicking, wading in the warm water, or settling down with a good book beneath a shady palm tree, it's a great day at any of the beaches in Key Largo area!
+Whether you're snorkeling Key Largo, picnicking, wading in the warm water, or settling down with a good book beneath a shady palm tree, it's a great day at any of the beaches in Key Largo!

 Also remember that you're on "island time" now.